AthenaSecurityGroup/Sandbox.Altis/README.md

-# Athena Security Group Altis Sandbox
+# Athena Security Group Sandbox

 For more information about Athena Security Group:
 - http://www.athenasecuritygroup.com